World Sight Day, Celebrating the Importance of Vision

 Along with spreading awareness to our patients about World Sight Day, our physicians take part as well.
 Inspired by the World Health Organization’s VISION 2020 program, the DMEI team created the Global Eye Care Program in 2010 as a way to eliminate preventable blindness.

-“In the year 2000 I traveled to China with Heart to Heart International to see how Dean McGee Eye Institute could help,” said Bradley K. Farris, MD, an ophthalmology professor at Dean McGee Eye Institute.
+“In the year 2000 I traveled to China with Heart to Heart International to see how Dean McGee Eye Institute could help,” said Bradley K. Farris, MD, an ophthalmology professor at Dean McGee Eye Institute who retired from practice in 2019.
 “Eventually that led us to Swaziland, Africa and these efforts evolved into the Global Eye Care Program.
-We formalized our efforts even more with the creation of a Global Eye Fellowship and routinely take two to four residents annually to China or Africa.”
+We formalized our efforts even more with the creation of a Global Ophthalmology Fellowship and routinely take two to four residents annually to China or Africa.”
+In 2019, the program was renamed the Bradley K. Farris, MD Global Eye Care Program in honor of Dr. Farris’ work in helping found the program and his two decades of commitment to it.
+Dr. Farris continues to lead this outreach effort.

 Each year the team travels to underserved populations and partners with local eye care providers to strengthen the care they can give.
 This program has three main activities: to serve medical and surgical missions; to teach local personnel, residents, and DMEI fellows; and to discover needs and research the best ways to meet them.